 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 If we want to get rid of the horrible stuff happening on Twitter right now, then we need to model it for kids when they're 7 and all they want to do is be like their parents.
 I think we should have church groups and sports teams, small social media groups, so adults can model what to do.
 Or large families can have a family social network.
 You can share pictures and maybe you do gently tease someone, so they see the difference between kind and mean teasing.

-This came up recently in one of my conversations with a 16 year old girl and her mother.
+This came up recently in one of my conversations with a 16-year-old girl and her mother.
 She was exasperated that all her aunts were following her on Instagram, using her childhood nickname, leaving embarrassing comments, but her mother was happy to have so many people looking out for her.

 I learned to be able to have a civil argument at holiday dinners.
 I watched my parents, uncles and aunts have political arguments, with love and kindness, also sarcasm and also teasing.
 That's how I know how to do it at a dinner table.